KumoCorp/kumomta/docs/userguide/configuration/concepts.md

 Attributes that are needed at the time of queueing and sending are handled in events that are called repeatedly as messages pass through the server.
 Any such events are constantly firing, and as such any file or data source access involved in those events will update immediately unless caching is configured.

-That said, any modification to the policy script itself is subject to caching of the lua policy, which is refreshed every 300 seconds or 1024 executions by default.
+That said, any modification to the policy script itself is subject to caching of the Lua policy, which is refreshed every 300 seconds or 1024 executions by default.

 An example: